andreabonvini/Notes/Model_Identification/IdentificazioneDeiModelli.md

   - *Theorem:*

     There is just one stationary output which corresponds to the steady-state solution.
-However, if $F(z)​$ is asymptotically stable, then all possible outputs obtained for different initialization of the digital filter $F(z)​$ *tends asymptotically* (as $t\to\infty​$) to the steady-state solution.
+However, if $F(z)$ is asymptotically stable, then all possible outputs obtained for different initialization of the digital filter $F(z)$ *tends asymptotically* (as $t\to\infty$) to the steady-state solution.